Did You Know There Was More Than One St. Patrick’s Cathedral In NYC?

 Photo: Bartek Roszak Creative Commons https://commons.wikimedia.org/wiki/File:Stpatrickscathedral.jpg#filelinks

-Author F. Scott Fitzgerald, who wrote “The Great Gatsby” was married to his beloved Zelda in a small ceremony on site, at the St. Patrick’s Rectory.
+Author F. Scott Fitzgerald, who wrote “The Great Gatsby” was married to his beloved Zelda in a small ceremony on-site, at the St. Patrick’s Rectory.
 You, too, can get married at St. Patrick’s Cathedral.
 Like any other Catholic church wedding, you just need to be an area parishioner to receive sacraments, including marriage, at that location.

 Famous Catholics are entombed in crypts at St. Patrick’s.
-The Archbishop Reverend Fulton J. Sheen, whose show “The Catholic Hour” broadcast on radio from 1928 to 1952. rests there.
+The Archbishop Reverend Fulton J. Sheen, whose show “The Catholic Hour” was broadcast on radio from 1928 to 1952. rests there.
 Another famous Archbishop, Michael Corrigan, who after the death of Cardinal McClosky in 1885 was installed as the third Archbishop of New York in 1886, has a lasting connection to St. Pat’s.
-Archbishop Michael Corrigan spent his career supporting schools and seminaries, and oversaw much of the continued maintenance and restoration of St. Patrick’s Cathedral until his death in 1902.
-His crypt lies under the stairs in St. Patrick’s.
-On August 15, 1897, Archbishop Michael Corrigan blessed the nineteen bells of St. Patrick’s while a crowd of thousands flanked 5th Avenue to hear his address.
-In 1952, the bells sound was electrified and “Holy God We Praise Thy Name” resounded through the midtown streets.
-The bells all have names, and they each peal in different note tones, as seen on this chart.
+Archbishop Michael Corrigan spent his career supporting schools and seminaries and oversaw much of the continued maintenance and restoration of St. Patrick’s Cathedral until his death in 1902.

 St Patrick’s Bells Chart